mattlo/react-bare-kit/README.md

 # React Bare Kit
 Quickly start coding with React, Babel, SASS, and Webpack.
-This build is meant to start developing quickly, leaving all the legwork for tests, builds, and organization up to the developer.
+This codebase is intended for developers who want to start coding quickly with minimal setup.
+Tests, builds, and organization is up to the developer.

-- Step 1 **Download**: `git clone git@github.com:mattlo/react-bare-kit.git YOUR_PROJECT_NAME`
+1. **Download**: `git clone git@github.com:mattlo/react-bare-kit.git YOUR_PROJECT_NAME`
-- Step 2 **Install**: `npm install` (Node 4.x and up only)
+2. **Install**: `npm install` (Node 4.x and up only)
-- Step 3 **Run**: `npm run start`, go to `http://localhost:3000`
+3. **Run**: `npm run start`, go to `http://localhost:3000`

-After all steps are done, you may now start coding immediately, hot module replacement is enabled already.
+After all steps are done, you may start coding immediately, hot module replacement is enabled already.

+## Public Server
+1. `npm run build`
+2. Deploy `./build` on GitHub pages, heroku, nginx, ...; all the files you need are in `./build`.

 ## Reference for popular installs
 - `lodash` named module import (e.g.: `{get} from 'lodash'`): `npm i babel-plugin-lodash -S`